Aidanscf/Focus-Mode-ENTI-333-Final/replit.md

 ## Overview

 FocusMode is a web application that generates personalized 10-minute pre-match mental preparation routines for athletes.
-The system collects athlete profiles (physical stats, sport details, mental tendencies, and habits) and match-day inputs (opponent information, strategy, mood, energy levels) to create AI-powered guided routines.
+The system collects athlete profiles (name, physical stats, sport details, mental tendencies, and habits) and match-day inputs (opponent information, strategy, mood, energy levels) to create AI-powered guided routines.
 Each routine includes breathing exercises, visualization techniques, personalized mantras, tactical reminders, and hydration/nutrition suggestions delivered through both text and text-to-speech audio.

+The application features a marketing landing page for unauthenticated users, email/password authentication, and fully personalized experiences that address athletes by name throughout the interface.

 The application follows Apple HIG-inspired design principles with a focus on calm, distraction-free interfaces that support mental clarity and pre-match focus.

+## Recent Changes (November 25, 2025)

+**Personalization Features**:
+- Added `name` field to athlete profiles (stored in database)
+- Enhanced onboarding to 5-step process with name as first step: "Your Name" → "Bio Info" → "Sport Profile" → "Habits" → "Mental State"
+- Personalized dashboard shows user's actual name ("Welcome back, [Name]!") and avatar with initials
+- Dashboard now filters and displays only the logged-in user's routines (top 3 most recent)
+- Added empty state to dashboard when user has no routines yet ("Create Your First Routine" CTA)
+- Profile page now fetches and displays real athlete data from API with loading states
+- Implemented defensive name sanitization to handle edge cases (whitespace, multiple spaces)

+**Landing Page & Authentication**:
+- Created marketing landing page at "/" with hero section, features, how-it-works, and CTAs
+- Moved login/signup to "/auth" route
+- Unauthenticated users see landing page first, then navigate to auth

 ## User Preferences